Selection a section from below

 - The University of Florida must receive an official report of GRE scores (plus TOEFL and TSE scores for international applicants) directly from the Educational Testing Service.

 Materials to be submitted to the Department of Sociology and Criminology & Law

-- The application for financial aid MUST be submitted directly, on paper, to the department.
+- The application for financial aid MUST be submitted directly to the graduate coordinator, Dr. Ardelt (email@example.com).
 Application for Fellowship or Assistantship.